The-OpenROAD-Project/OpenROAD/src/psm/README.md

 # IR Drop Analysis

-PDNSim is an open-source static IR analyzer.
+The IR Drop Analysis module in OpenROAD (`pdn`) is based on PDNSim, an open-source static IR analyzer.

 Features: